ducompsoc/durhack-website/README.md

 npm start
 ```

+> Having trouble with node v12?
+Try using v10. [nvm](https://github.com/nvm-sh/nvm) is a great way to set this up.

 ## Development

 You can run the asset watcher (which will re-build the assets every time you change them) with: